NCAR/lmod_webapp/README.md

 text_cleaner.py (Used at one point to parse the text.
 Currently unneeded.)

+There are currently two html files present:

+view_modules.html (The original HTML file utilized for testing purposes. view_modules.html is the default route for the Flask application.)

+json_modules.html (The second HTML file developed.
+To get to this page json/ must be added to the base URL.)

 There are multiple JSON files present:

 array_dict.json (Example of the format that the jQuery simpletree will accept.
 Short summary: the data must be contained in lists that contain dictionaries so that the JavaScript can interpret the JSON as the correct JavaScript object.)